This easy dutch baby pancake is one of the best recipes for a vegetarian breakfast. And best of all, it takes just 25 minutes to make.

 - Fresh seasonal fruits (I used berries and peach slices), coconut flakes, chopped nuts, almond flakes, fresh mint, peanut or almond butter, maple syrup or honey, greek yogurt or ricotta cheese, coconut yogurt etc.

-Meanwhile, add eggs, flour, buttermilk, honey, cinnamon and vanilla in a blender and blend until smooth.
+- Meanwhile, add eggs, flour, buttermilk, honey, cinnamon and vanilla and salt in a blender and blend until smooth.